Please be ready with your application reference number starting with 'P'. For example P1234567

 The law also discourages discriminating against a candidate based on their older criminal records, especially in some 'obsolete' cases.

 Employers in the finance, vulnerable, privacy, data management and related sectors cannot afford to slip up on their internal risk mitigation strategy.
-One way to ensure they remain on the right track and continue with maximum caution is to request Current police check records.
+One way to ensure they remain on the right track and continue with maximum caution is to request Current Nationally Coordinated Criminal History Check records.

-Yes, a candidate's criminal record will be a primary factor when an employer or requesting party assesses the candidates' criminal history check certificate.
+Yes, a candidate's criminal record will be a primary factor when an employer or requesting party assesses the candidates' Nationally Coordinated Criminal History Check certificate.

 When evaluating a candidate for a role, the Employer uses all the details they can get from their certificate.
 A person who has a pattern or recent conviction in a “compromising” offence may not be a good suit for the role.

-The police checks are conducted nationwide and include all relevant and releasable details of the applicant on the Australian Criminal Database.
-However, most employers and requesting parties are more concerned about the applicant’s recent records than any old or obsolete records.
+The nationally coordinated criminal history checks are conducted nationwide and include all relevant and releasable details of the applicant on the Australian Criminal Database.
+However, most employers and requesting parties are more concerned about the applicant's recent records than any old or obsolete records.

-Therefore, a current police check certificate not exceeding three months has become the valid default in Australia for a number of organisations and decision makers.
+Therefore, a current Nationally Coordinated Criminal History Check certificate not exceeding three months has become the valid default in Australia for a number of organisations and decision makers.

 Individuals